Unidata/netcdf-c/docs/attribute_conventions.md

 > This attribute is ephemeral in that it is computed by looking at the file's HDF5 superblock.
 > It has this form: `_SuperBlockVersion = 0|1|2|3|...`
+> The type of this attribute is NC_INT.

 `_IsNetcdf4`